PowerBook 100 series

 The first series of PowerBooks were hugely successful, capturing 40% of all laptop sales.
 But several factors hampered Apple's efforts to introduce newer models and keep ahead of competitors.
 One was the departure of the original PowerBook team to work at Compaq.
 Another was that Apple's plans to move on from the 68000 and 68030 CPUs were thwarted by overheating problems with the 68040.
 The 100-series PowerBook were stuck with chips that could not compete with Intel 80486-based PC laptops introduced in 1994.
-For several years, new PowerBook and PowerBook Duo computers were introduced which featured incremental improvements, including color screens, but by mid-decade, most other companies had copied the majority of the PowerBook's features, and Apple was unable to regain their lead.
+For many years, new PowerBook and PowerBook Duo computers were introduced which featured incremental improvements, including color screens, but by mid-decade, most other companies had copied the majority of the PowerBook's features, and Apple was unable to regain their lead.

 The original PowerBook 100, 140, and 170 were replaced by the 145 (updated to the 145B in 1993), 160, and 180 in 1992, with the 160 and 180 having video output allowing them to drive an external monitor.
 The PowerBook 180 had a superb-for-the-time active-matrix grayscale display, making it popular.
 In 1993, the PowerBook 165c was the first PowerBook with a color screen, later followed by the 180c.
 In 1994, the last true member of the 100-series form factor introduced was the PowerBook 150, targeted at value-minded consumers and students.

 The PowerBook 190, released in 1995, bears no resemblance to the rest of the PowerBook 100 series, and is in fact simply a Motorola 68LC040-based version of the PowerBook 5300, and the last PowerBook model to be manufactured using a Motorola 68k-family processor).
 However, like the 190, the 150 also used the 5300 IDE-based logic-board architecture.
 From the 100's 68000 processor, to the 190's 68LC040 processor, the 100 series PowerBooks span the entire Apple 68K line, with the 190 even upgradable to a PowerPC processor.
 The PowerBook Duo spanned the 68030 line of processors and sold through the PowerPC transition to the PowerPC 603e processor with the 2300, also based on the 5300's internal architecture.

-In February 2005, Mobile PC magazine named the PowerBook 100 its choice as the "#1 gadget of all time."
+In February 2005, Mobile PC magazine named the PowerBook 100 its choice as the “#1 gadget of all time.”